mtoohey31/trajectory/README.md

 # Trajectory

-A full-stack grade tracking app with end-to-end encryption.
+A full stack grade tracking app with end-to-end encryption.
 This project is currently in a very alpha state and is not yet ready for real-world use.

 ## Usage